 In-image CTAs are a Bamboo favorite.
 Whether placed in a video end card or a static image, CTAs within images have on average, 38% better conversion rates.

-It might seem simple, but they work wonders at grabbing attention, inciting clicks, and most importantly, setting straightforward expectations about what you’ll be redirected to, which leads us to our next section.
+It might seem simple, but they work wonders at grabbing attention, inciting clicks, and most importantly, setting straightforward expectations about what you’ll be redirected to and this is why companies like Salesforce use them, which leads us to our next section.

 Starting a cohesive buyer’s journey